 Ethnicity can refer to cultural characteristics based on where an individual was born or where their ancestors came from.
 This is the same as the definition of national origin under California law.
 National origin refers to a person’s place of birth or original heritage.
 The laws against race discrimination are not only limited to employers.
 These laws also apply to labor organizations and unions.
 These are prohibited from expelling, excluding or restricting membership to an individual based on color or race.

 A Person’s Perceived Race

 Racism in employment is not legal even if the person is wrong about the victim’s ethnicity.
 The California employment laws against discrimination based on race or color also also apply to the race or color that is perceived.
 It is not a defense to racial discrimination if the employer has made an error about the applicant’s race or color.

 For instance, an employer conducting an interview might choose not to hire an applicant because the employer does not trust Chinese people.
 The applicant was actually a United States citizen, born in America to parents from South Korea.

 If the applicant files a complaint against the employer for race discrimination, the fact that the employer has made an error about the applicant’s race is not a defense.
 The employer might still be in violation of workplace discrimination laws for any discrimination based on race.

 Click here to learn why you need a lawyer to review your contract!

 3. Can you be discriminated against by someone from the same race?

 An employer could discriminate against someone from the same race.
 California’s employment discrimination laws are not based on the employer’s race but make any race discrimination not lawful.

-Do you have a question about domestic abuse and custody in California?
+Do you have a question about race discrimination in the workplace?
 Click here to contact Von Esch Law today!